curtincreative/hfd-app/content/blog/how-to-write-a-technical-tutorial-announcing-a-new-book-on-writing-for-developers.md

 ---
-title: How to Write a Technical Tutorial - Announcing a New Book on Writing for Developers
+title: How to Write a Technical Tutorial
 date: 2020-08-22T02:52:06.690Z
 subtitle: You have a great idea for a technical tutorial, even if you do not know it yet.
 If you have a topic or title in mind, fantastic!